foothill-screech-owl-2000

 Foothill Screech-owl

-Appearance: The Foothill Screech Owl is a small to medium-sized owl, typically measuring about 22 to 25 cm (8.7 to 9.8 inches) in length.
-Its plumage is generally a mix of gray, brown, and buff, providing excellent camouflage against tree bark and foliage.
+Appearance: The Foothill Screech Owl is a small to medium-sized owl measuring 22 cm (8.5 inches) in length.
+Its plumage is a mix of gray, brown, and buff, providing excellent camouflage against tree bark and foliage.
 It has a distinct facial disc and prominent ear tufts, adding to its characteristic appearance.
 The large, bright yellow eyes are adapted for night vision, enabling the owl to hunt effectively in low-light conditions.

-Habitat: - The Foothill Screech Owl primarily inhabits: Premontane Woodlands and Forests: It prefers lowland and foothill forests, often found at elevations ranging from 600 to 1,800 meters above sea level.
-Subtropical Forests: This owl is commonly found in humid subtropical and tropical rainforests, particularly in areas with dense vegetation and tree cover.
+Habitat: - The Foothill Screech Owl primarily inhabits: Premontane Woodlands and Forests: It prefers lowland and foothill forests, often found at elevations ranging from 600 to 1450 meters above sea level.
+Subtropical Forests: This owl is commonly found in humid subtropical and tropical rainforests in areas with dense vegetation and tree cover.

-Behavior: The Foothill Screech Owl is primarily active at night (nocturnal) but may also display some crepuscular behavior during dawn and dusk.
+Behavior: The Foothill Screech Owl is active at night (nocturnal) but may also display some crepuscular behavior during dawn and dusk.
 Its diet consists mainly of small mammals, insects, and other invertebrates, which it captures from perches or by short flights.
-The species is known for its varied vocalizations, typically low-pitched hoots and whistles used for communication, mating, and establishing territory.
+The species is known for its varied vocalizations low-pitched hoots and whistles used for communication, mating, and establishing territory.

 Breeding: Breeding usually occurs during the rainy season, although the exact timing can vary by location.
 They typically nest in tree cavities, often abandoned by other birds, where they lay approximately **2 to 4 eggs**.
 The female incubates the eggs for about **26 to 28 days**, and both parents help care for the chicks after they hatch.

-Conservation Status: The Foothill Screech Owl is classified as Least Concern by the IUCN Red List.
+Conservation Status: The Foothill Screech Owl is classified as Least Concern by the IUCN.

 Distribution

-Andean Region: The Foothill Screech Owl is primarily found in the Andean foothills, where it inhabits premontane and subtropical forests.
+Andean Region: The Foothill Screech Owl is found in the Andean foothills, where it inhabits premontane and subtropical forests.
 Significant populations can be observed in departments such as Antioquia, Caldas, Risaralda, and Quindío.
-In these areas, the owl tends to favor forested regions at elevations generally ranging from 600 to 1,800 meters above sea level.
+In these areas, the owl tends to favor forested regions at elevations generally ranging from 600 to 1800 m above sea level.

 Taxonomy